slotterbackW/Simple-React-Boilerplate/README.md

-This repository is supposed to provide extremely simple boilerplate for starting a React app.
+This repository provides extremely simple boilerplate for starting a React app.

 # To Install
 First make sure you have Node and Yarn installed.